milonmaze/privacy-terms-observatory/www.shopify.com/legal/privacy/merchants.md

 To verify that we are speaking with you if you contact us To help us determine or verify account ownership
 To comply with legal requirements

+If your business is listed on Shop, you may voluntarily disclose personal data revealing the racial or ethnic origin or sexual orientation of the business owner.

+To highlight collections of stores for the purpose of promoting diverse businesses

 We also work with companies that provide us with information about merchants or prospective merchants (for example, to protect against fraud or if we’re sponsoring an event).